 Why Meditation Practice Isn’t Really Comparable to Physical Exercise

 What’s required to get started with meditation is first: The suspension of disbelief.
-That doesn’t mean permanently turning off your faculties of discernment and scepticism.
-It’s OK and sometimes quite useful when you approach life with an analytical mind-set.
+That doesn’t mean permanently turning off your faculties of discernment and skepticism.
+It’s OK and sometimes quite useful when you approach life with an analytical mindset.
 This can prevent all manner of mistakes, getting trapped by trickery and wasting your time.

 It’s fanciful and perhaps inaccurate to make quantitative comparisons, but forced to do so, I would say 1 minute of meditation equals about 5 minutes of physical exercise.
 Meaning that if you commit to 4 or 5 minutes of meditation once a day for the first few weeks, you are doing work that is the equivalent of 25 minutes of running – a pretty respectable start.